 Step 3: Due Diligence and the Conflict Minerals Report

-The rule requires Step 3 due diligence to be conducted in conformance with a nationally or internationally recognized due diligence framework.
+The rule requires Step 3 due diligence to be exercised in conformance with a nationally or internationally recognized due diligence framework.
 The only framework that satisfies this requirement is the framework developed by the Organisation for Economic Co-operation and Development (OECD).
 The OECD framework is contained in its Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas (Guidance).
-The OECD framework consists of the following five steps:
+The OECD Guidance consists of the following five steps:

 establish strong company management systems;

 identify and assess risks in the supply chain;